The ISB MBA

 The ISB MBA is one of the most popular MBA programs among applicants in the Indian and larger Asian region.
 While a lot has already been said about ISB’s infrastructure, the quality of its faculty, the prestige of the ISB MBA, and its affiliation with other top b-schools, this article seeks to present an insider’s view of some of the other things that make Indian School of Business a great school to attend.
 The ISB MBA is actually the ISB PGP (Post Graduate Program) in Management, but as most people refer to it as the ISB MBA, that is what we too will do in this post.

 This is a post about the ISB MBA program in general.
-In case you are looking for outstanding ISB application help or admissions consulting services, please check out our offering by clicking here or contact us using the contact form on the sidebar to the right.
+In case you are looking for outstanding ISB application help or admissions consulting services, contact us using the contact form on the sidebar to the right.

 Social initiatives: ISB is host to a local chapter of the Net Impact club.
 This club provides students with plenty of opportunities to lend a helping hand to the needy.
 Some of the activities that students can participate in through this club are: